CSIS-iLab/ocean/README.md

-# CSIS Jekyll Starter Kit
+# Ocean
-This is a Jekyll starter kit based on [Frasco](https://github.com/ixkaito/frasco/) that utilizes gulp, Sass, Autoprefixer, PostCSS, Webpack, imagemin, and Browsersync to speed-up development.
+The website for the CSIS Stephenson Ocean Security project.
+It is built on the [CSIS Jekyll Starter](https://github.com/CSIS-iLab/csis-jekyll-starter) that utilizes gulp, Sass, Autoprefixer, PostCSS, Webpack, imagemin, and Browsersync to speed-up development.

 ## Table of Contents
 * [Quick-Start Instructions](#quick-start-instructions)